 The Board of Governors requires Reserve Banks to maintain a surplus equal to the amount of capital paid-in as of December 31.
 This amount is intended to provide additional capital and reduce the possibility that the Reserve Banks would be required to call on member banks for additional capital.
-Pursuant to Section 16 of the Federal Reserve Act, Reserve Banks are required by the Board of Governors to transfer to the U.S. Treasury excess earnings, after providing for the costs of operations, payment of dividends, and reservation of an amount necessary to equate surplus with capital paid-in.
+Pursuant to Section 16 of the Federal Reserve Act, Reserve Banks are required by the Board of Governors to transfer to the U.S. Treasury as interest on Federal Reserve notes excess earnings, after providing for the costs of operations, payment of dividends, and reservation of an amount necessary to equate surplus with capital paid-in.

 In the event of losses or a substantial increase in capital, payments to the U.S. Treasury are suspended until such losses are recovered through subsequent earnings.
-A portion of the payments made to the U.S. Treasury in 2001 are classified as "Prepaid expense - interest on Federal Reserve notes to the U.S. Treasury."
 Weekly payments to the U.S. Treasury may vary significantly.